 - Drug manufacturers, if the error was the result of a failure to test a product or to warn doctors of potential side effects.

 Most pharmaceutical errors involve a lack pharmaceutical supervision or in some cases, even lack of training.
 Mistakes happen, but negligence shouldn’t be taken lightly.

 Injuries from pharmaceutical negligence are often very expensive to treat, and can lead to numerous medical bills for the patient.
 For that reason, it’s important for the injured party to seek compensation from the pharmacy or pharmacist who is responsible.

 If you or a loved one have become sick due to the negligence of a pharmacy or pharmacist, contacting a pharmaceutical negligence attorney is of utmost importance.
 You and your family shouldn’t have to go through this situation alone, and should have an experienced attorney by your side.

-Maginnis Howard’s lead pharmaceutical negligence attorney, T. Shawn Howard, is prepared to represent the interest of people who have been injured due to the negligence of a specific pharmacy & pharmacist.
+Maginnis Howard’s lead pharmaceutical negligence attorney, T. Shawn Howard, is prepared to represent the interest of those injured due to negligence.
 You can contact our attorneys by phone (919.526.0405) or by email (info@MaginnisHoward.com).